NATIONAL PECAN COOKIE DAY

 Each year on September 21, people across the United States celebrate National Pecan Cookie Day.

-Enjoying freshly baked, pecan cookies straight from the oven with a glass of milk is one of the best ways to end the day.
+One of the best ways to enjoy the celebration is by having freshly baked pecan cookies straight from the oven.
+Add a cold glass of milk to wash it down, and you’ll have found near perfection.
 Joining a friend while savoring the buttery goodness is even better.
 The variety of recipes for soft or firm cookies astounds most bakers.
 The toasted nuts and sugary sweetness melts in your mouth, keeping you coming back for more.
 They delight, and when stored properly, they stay fresh, too.
 But pecan cookies won’t last long when they’re baked right.

 Don’t have Pecan Cookie recipe?
 Try one of these: